hyperledger/fabric/docs/source/build_network.rst

    the ``Org1MSPanchors.tx`` and ``Org2MSPanchors.tx`` artifacts to the ordering service along with the name of our channel.

--  A chaincode - **abstore** - is installed on ``peer0.org1.example.com`` and
+-  A chaincode - **abstore** - is packaged and installed on ``peer0.org1.example.com``
-   ``peer0.org2.example.com``
+   and ``peer0.org2.example.com``

+-  The chaincode is then separately approved by Org1 and Org2, and then committed on the channel.
+Since an endorsement policy was not specified, the channel's default endorsement policy of a majority of organizations will get utilized, meaning that any transaction must be endorsed by a peer tied to Org1 and Org2.

--  The chaincode is then "instantiated" on ``mychannel``.
-Instantiation adds the chaincode to the channel, starts the container for the target peer, and initializes the key value pairs associated with the chaincode.
+-  The chaincode Init is then called which starts the container for the target peer, and initializes the key value pairs associated with the chaincode.
 The initial values for this example are ["a","100" "b","200"].
-This "instantiation" results in a container by the name of ``dev-peer0.org2.example.com-mycc-1.0`` starting.
+This first invoke results in a container by the name of ``dev-peer0.org2.example.com-mycc-1.0`` starting.

--  The instantiation also passes in an argument for the endorsement policy.
-The policy is defined as
-   ``-P "AND ('Org1MSP.peer','Org2MSP.peer')"``, meaning that any transaction must be endorsed by a peer tied to Org1 and Org2.

 -  A query against the value of "a" is issued to ``peer0.org2.example.com``.
    A container for Org2 peer0 by the name of ``dev-peer0.org2.example.com-mycc-1.0``